 Sati reprimanded, “Hena, stop being childish.”

 Sati was hurt but tried to laugh it off in front of others.
-Her fading smile held indulgence for Hena as well as contrition at her own indiscretion.
-In fact, nobody had appreciated her unnecessary scolding[7.1][7.2].
+Her fading smile held both indulgence for Hena and contrition for her own indiscretion.
+In fact, no one appreciated her unnecessary scolding.
 Henna was most definitely not a child.

 “Are you suspecting me?”
 Saroj asked with mock trepidation.

-From Kuddus’ friendly tone, Saroj had wondered how much Sati had revealed her family to him.
-He was amazed to detect no trace of worry or terror about this as he would have felt before.
-Subconsciously he realized that being at ease was the right thing to do at this time.
+From Kuddus’ friendly tone, Saroj had wondered how much Sati had revealed about her family to him.
+He was amazed to detect no trace of worry or terror about this, as he would have felt before.
+Subconsciously, he realized that being at ease was the right thing to do at this time.
 Any kind of uneasiness would provoke suspicion.

 Saroj was impressed by the speech of this young girl.
 He had not thought that an impatient, talkative, young girl could talk so logically and convincingly.
-She had a surprising blend of personalities within her.
+She had a surprising blend of personalities.
 She again said, “But Sarojbabu, the truth in uncle’s idea is very old.
-Now in our countries the communists are as bad as others.
+Now in our countries, the communists are as bad as others.
 Besides, their egotism and ruthlessness are unparalleled.”

 Even though Saroj couldn’t see Hena from inside the room, Abdul Kuddus could see her, and he looked at her affectionately.